Don’t Become a Statistic: What You Need to Know About Preventing Dog Bites

 It happens to 4.7 million Americans each year: dog bites.

-National Dog Bite Prevention Week runs through Saturday, and the American Veterinary Medical Association is helping spread the word on how people can educate themselves — along with family members and friends — about some simple preventive measures that could save you a trip to the doctor.
+National Dog Bite Prevention Week is here, and the American Veterinary Medical Association is helping spread the word on how people can educate themselves — along with family members and friends — about some simple preventive measures that could save you a trip to the doctor.

 “As summer vacation season approaches, it’s a good idea to remind people that children are the most common victims of dog bites,” says Dr. Bonnie Beaver, DVM, a board-certified veterinary behaviorist and a professor in the department of small animal clinical sciences at Texas A&M University.
 “And since kids are home during the summer months, that’s when they are most likely to be bitten.”